kotritrona/osumapper/README.md

 I would suggest you select only maps you think are well made, for instance a mapset that contains all 5.0 ~ 6.5☆ maps mapped by (insert mapper name).

-(I'm going to make a maplist generator later, probably)
+There is a maplist generator under `v7.0/`.
+Run `node maplist_gen.js` under the directory to start.

 ## Maplist.txt creation:
 - the easiest way to create a maplist.txt file to train the model is by using the maplist creator.py script (found in v6.2 folder)